NBKRedSpy/QM_SpeedToggle/README.md

 If you enjoy my mods and want to buy me a coffee, check out my [Ko-Fi](https://ko-fi.com/nbkredspy71915) page.
 Thanks!

+# Credits
+* Special thanks to Crynano for his excellent Mod Configuration Menu.

 # Source Code
 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_SpeedToggle

 # Change Log
+# 1.5.0
+* MCM integration
+* Changed default mode to Toggle from Hold.

 # 1.4.0
 * Instant door opening.
 When the speed is enabled, the doors will not cause the merc to pause.
 This does not affect the game in any way; it simply removes the door opening animation.
 This makes moving through multiple doors much faster.